Definition of a High Performance Building

 Proper Insulation & Air Sealing

 ICF walls achieve high performance R-value, air sealing, moisture control, and added structural strength in the narrowest wall thickness for the least cost.
-Concrete floors need to be thermally isolated and insulated with Viper vapor barrier and R+ R-10 insulation minimum.
-Attic ceilings should be hybrid insulated with Viper 10 Mil vapor barrier under the trusses, R+ R-10 attached under the trusses, and then R-50 cellulose on top in the trusses.
+Concrete floors need to be thermally isolated and insulated with Viper vapor barrier and EPS R-10 insulation minimum.
+Attic ceilings should be hybrid insulated with Viper 10 Mil vapor barrier under the trusses, EPS R-10 attached under the trusses, and then R-50 cellulose on top in the trusses.
 Take a look at Cellulose Insulation Video and Insulation Issues.

 Windows, Doors & Coverings